The Bankrate promise

 Credit cards that offer 0% intro APR offers

-Cit and American Express are two examples of issuers who offer flexible payment plans, but another route for paying over time could involve choosing a credit card with a 0 percent introductory APR.
+Cit and American Express are two examples of issuers that offer flexible payment plans, but another route for paying over time could involve choosing a credit card with a 0 percent introductory APR.
 Numerous credit cards entice new users with long promotional periods, so check out Bankrate’s list of the best 0 percent interest credit cards to find a suitable option for you.

 Buy now, pay later plans